AP6YC/Rocketeer.jl/docs/src/man/contributing.md

 ├── Project.toml            // Julia: the Pkg.jl dependencies of the project.
 └── README.md               // Doc: the top-level readme for the project.
 ```

+### Type Aliases

+For convenience in when defining types and function signatures, this package uses the [`NumericalTypeAliases.jl`](https://github.com/AP6YC/NumericalTypeAliases.jl) package and the aliases therein.
+The documentation for the abstract and concrete types provided by `NumericalTypeAliases.jl` can be found [here](https://ap6yc.github.io/NumericalTypeAliases.jl/dev/).

+In this package, data samples are always `Real`-valued.

+This project does not currently test for the support of [arbitrary precision arithmetic](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic) because learning algorithms *in general* do not have a significant need for precision.